 Async Batch Processing Workflows

 State management relies on an idempotent task registry.
-Every invoice receives a unique audit_trace_id that persists across parsing, validation, and dispute routing stages.
-If a worker fails mid-execution, the registry ensures the task is requeued without duplicating downstream actions.
+Every invoice carries a unique audit_trace_id that persists across parsing, validation, and dispute routing.
+If a worker dies mid-execution, the registry guarantees the task is requeued without duplicating any downstream side effect.

 Batch Configuration & Chunking Schema

-Oversized batches trigger garbage collection pauses and out-of-memory failures; undersized batches increase queue overhead and broker latency.
-The following YAML schema defines operational thresholds for batch orchestration:
+Oversized batches trigger garbage-collection pauses and out-of-memory failures; undersized batches inflate queue overhead and broker round-trips.
+The YAML below defines the operational thresholds the orchestrator reads at startup:

 batch_config: